SATAY-LL/LaanLab-SATAY-DataAnalysis/README.md

 ## Projects tab and Issues tab
 For comments, ToDo lists and general progress updates on the projects, please notify this in the Projects tab.
-Issues about codes can be published in the Issues tab.
+Issues and questions about codes can be published in the Issues tab.

 ## Data files
 Currently the following data files are present: